 Caring can mean giving someone practical help, like helping a parent to get dressed, but it can also be in the form of emotional support, for example, caring for someone with mental health problems.
 These extra responsibilities for young people mean that sometimes they miss out on social opportunities and feel isolated by their situation.

-If you are a Young Carer or know of a Young Carer, then please fill in the Young Carer Referral Form 2018 and return it to us at email@example.com or contact us on 01603 219924.
+If you are a Young Carer or know of a Young Carer, then please fill in the Young Carers Norfolk Referral Form 2020 and return it to us at email@example.com or contact us on 01603 219924.